NicePotato-MS/NicePotatoScript-scratch/README.md

-# PotatoScratchScript
+# NicePotatoScript

 # This project is under development.

-A text-based version of Scratch that compiles from PotatoScratchScript -> ScratchBlocksText -> Scratch Blocks

-ScratchBlocksText is made specifically for this project, and is not meant for actual use with programming.
+A programming language made to compile into a scratch project, but provide a completely different experience.